-When memberships are enabled and created in the Settings section of the control panel, and individual's memberships can be edited from their profile.
+When memberships are enabled and created in the Settings section of the control panel, an individual's memberships can be edited from their profile.

-Click on the New membership tab to add an additional membership to the profile.
+The New membership tab allows you to add an additional membership to the profile.
 A person can have an unlimited number of memberships, but only one membership of each type.

-With donations enabled, the finances section will include donations, pledges, and amount fundraised.
+With donations enabled, the Finances section will include donations, pledges, and amount fundraised.
 PDF receipts for each donation received can be downloaded.
-You can also edit existing one-time, installment, or monthly donations.
-You can record a donation received offline or charge a donor's credit card by clicking on the New donation link.
+You can edit existing one-time, installment, or monthly donations.
 You can also record new pledges.
 This information can also be viewed and edited from the Finances section of the control panel.

 With invoices enabled, the finances section will include revenue, credit, and prepaid information.